 In this post, we’re providing practical ideas to help you make the most of this promotion.
 Let’s get started!

 Win One Month Free Diamond: If you are planning on taking part of the promotion, share your itinerary/journey plan with us and we’ll include it on our post.
 You can DM us via Instagram or Facebook, or email us to [email protected].
 We are going to raffle off a free month of our Diamond plan among the ones who participate!
+You can submit your itinerary until November 30th 23:59.

 General Considerations